-Speaker: Nipun Vinayak, director, Swachh Bharat Mission, Ministry of Drinking Water and Sanitation
+Speaker: Nipun Vinayak, former director, Swachh Bharat Mission, Ministry of Drinking Water and Sanitation

 Discussant: Upneet Singh, water and sanitation specialist, World Bank